Paolo-Maffei/xplproject/lazarus/projects/03.Hub/readme.txt

 v 4.0.5
 	* Revamped application based on the complete rewrite of xPL Lazarus library
-	* No need to have admin rights at startup
+	* No need to have admin rights at startup v 4.0.6
+	* Removed limit of 1500 bytes at hub level